protesilaos/my-website/_interpretations/2022-07-14-lhasa-confession.md

 statement is "Dear society".
 The person did not behave in accordance with some conventional wisdom and expresses their guilt about the fact.
 Though this guilt is not authentic.
 The poetic "I" has no regrets.
-The admission of culpability is what the prevailing cultural norms expect of an agent who deviates from them.
+The admission of culpability, this performance, is what the prevailing cultural norms expect of an agent who deviates from them.
 The "I" simply role-plays because that is what it has learnt to do in such circumstances.

-The first person view of this confession is the irony of rejecting the given truths of society while still not having fully overcome the false sense of duty one has; duty to conform with the norms; duty to perform the role imposed upon the given person; duty to become what this impersonal "society" wants us to be.
+The first person view of this confession is the irony of rejecting the given truths of society while still not having fully overcome the misplaced sense of duty one has; duty to conform with the rules; duty to perform the role imposed upon their person; duty to become what this impersonal "society" wants us to be.

 You are a boy?
 You will grow up to be a real man!
 You are a girl?
 You